Fertiliser storage sheds are in high demand ! This is largely due to volatile fertiliser prices and unreliable supply.

 The second way to save money on your project is to choose a standard size span.

-Our standard spans include a range of practical sizes including 18 metres, 21 metres, 24 metres, 27 metres and 30 metres.
-Using a standard size span helps ensure your shed design is cost-effective.
+Our standard spans include a range of practical sizes including 18 metres, 24 metres and 27 metres Using a standard size span helps ensure your shed design is cost-effective.
 This is because a new ‘non-standard’ truss jig does not have to be set up specifically for your project -saving both time and money!

 Useful Resources